davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 These function attributes are supported by the MSP430 back end:

 critical

+  .. index:: critical function attribute, MSP430

-  ``critical`` function attribute, MSP430Critical functions disable interrupts upon entry and restore the previous interrupt state upon exit.
+  Critical functions disable interrupts upon entry and restore the previous interrupt state upon exit.
 Critical functions cannot also have the ``naked`` or ``reentrant`` attributes.
 They can have the ``interrupt`` attribute.

 interrupt

+  .. index:: interrupt function attribute, MSP430

-  ``interrupt`` function attribute, MSP430Use this attribute to indicate that the specified function is an interrupt handler.
+  Use this attribute to indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.